ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/lazy.md

 ## Simplifying

-As you can see from that example, we still need to use the @Rezolver.AutoFactoryRegistrationExtensions.RegisterAutoFunc* method to make it possible for the `Lazy<IFoo>` to be created (or we could register our own `Func<T>` to be used instead).
+As you can see from that example, we still need to use the @Rezolver.RootTargetContainerExtensions.RegisterAutoFunc* method to make it possible for the `Lazy<IFoo>` to be created (or we could register our own `Func<T>` to be used instead).

 Instead, if we also [enable Automatic `Func<T>` injection](autofactories.md#automatic-functreturn-injection) using the @Rezolver.Options.EnableAutoFuncInjection